Lillah McCarthy

-Lillah, Lady Keeble CBE (born Lila Emma McCarthy; 22 September 1875 – 15 April 1960) was an English actress and theatrical manager.
+Lillah, Lady Keeble OBE (born Lila Emma McCarthy; 22 September 1875 – 15 April 1960) was an English actress and theatrical manager.

 Biography

-Lila Emma McCarty was born in Cheltenham on 22 September 1875, the seventh of eight children of Jonadab McCarthy and Emma (née Price).
-Jonadab McCarthy (1841–1913) was a furniture maker and antique dealer, buyer and seller of property, amateur astronomer (FRAS) and lover of poetry.
+Lila Emma McCarty was born in Cheltenham on 22 September 1875, the seventh of eight children of Jonadab McCarthy and Emma (née Price) who survived infancy (a ninth child born the year before Lila had died aged four months).
+Jonadab McCarthy (1841–1913) was a furniture and antique dealer, buyer and seller of property, amateur astronomer (FRAS) and lover of poetry.
+Like several of her siblings, Lila was born at 384 (now 152) High Street, Cheltenham, which doubled as the family home and her father's retail outlet.
+The building no longer exists, but the current property on the site has a blue plaque to her memory.

 After unhappy episodes at school, Lila was taught at home by her father.
 Her lifelong love of the theatre was triggered in 1891 by seeing Lillie Langtry play the title role in Tom Taylor's Lady Clancarty at Cheltenham's New Theatre and Opera House (now the Everyman).

 By 1895, Jonadab had acquired a property in Chepstow Place, Bayswater, enabling Lila to continue her studies in London.
 She went to Hermann Vezin's School of Acting to learn elocution; in his later years Vezin gave lessons to aspiring actors, including Herbert Beerbohm Tree.
-McCarthy's first role was as Lady Macbeth in an amateur production in May 1895.
+McCarthy's first role was as Lady Macbeth in an amateur production in May 1895, though she had in fact given a dramatic recital in this role aged just 15 in 1891.

 She was directed by William Poel, the theatre manager and Elizabethan specialist, at the Shakespeare Reading Society at St. George's Hall, Langham Place.
 George Bernard Shaw was in the audience and noted that "her Lady Macbeth was a highly promising performance, and that some years of hard work would make her a valuable recruit to the London stage".
 He advised McCarthy "to go into the provinces for ten years and learn how to act".
 She took him at his word, and a decade elapsed before she approached him again.
 It was at this time she started to call herself "Lillah".